jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/crtl-review/index.md

-In this post, I will take an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Leader.
+In this post, I will take an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Lead.

 ## Red Team Ops II